xcore/sw_audio_effects/doc_quickstart/quickstart_biquad.rst

-.. _sliceKIT_biquad_filter_Quickstart:
+.. _slicekit_biquad_filter_Quickstart:

 This document covers the setup and execution of various demonstrations of real time audio processing.
-They all require the XA-SK-AUDIO Slice Card, and the last two also need the XA-SK-SDRAM external memory Slice Card.
+They all require the XA-SK-AUDIO sliceCARD, and the last two also need the XA-SK-SDRAM external memory sliceCARD.

 BiQuad Filter sliceKIT Application
 ----------------------------------

-This is a demonstration of a simple audio application that uses a small number of software modules and slice cards, to produce an audio equalisation effect.
+This is a demonstration of a simple audio application that uses a small number of software modules and slice cards, to produce an audio equalization effect.

 Hardware Setup
 ++++++++++++++